-The School of Social Ecology's Undergraduate Advising Office provides students with help in planning their quarterly schedule of classes as well as in planning a long-term program of study.
+The School of Social Ecology's Undergraduate Affairs Office provides students with help in planning their quarterly schedule of classes as well as in planning a long-term program of study.
 We encourage you do speak with an academic counselor if you have questions about your current classes, if you need help planning classes for next quarter, or if you have any concerns about meeting graduation requirements.
-Stop by the Social Ecology Undergraduate Advising Office (Social Ecology Building I, Room 143) during our same-day hours or call (949) 824-6861 to schedule an appointment.

 When is it a good time to see an academic counselor?

 |ZOT-CHAT||ADVANCE APPOINTMENT (20 min.)|